uPet/growku-e-menu/README.md

 Growku E-menu is a progressive web application designed to facilitate the creation of electronic menus for internal use within restaurants.
 This app is optimized for compatibility with iPad (6th generation).

 The app is seamlessly integrated with a third-party API to retrieve product categories and information.
-Presently, it is linked with Shopify to access this data.
+Presently, it is linked with Wordpress to access this data.

 This project was initialized using [Create React App](https://github.com/facebook/create-react-app).